mathew4STAR/EyeBlindAssist/README.md

 ### Requirments
 #### Hardware
-- Raspberry Pi - or other amr based computers
+- Raspberry Pi - or other computers (tested on pi4)
 - A Camera - usb or serial pi camera
 - A Speaker - Any Earphones
 - Distance Sensor - HC-SR04